-- The Care Act 2014 sets out sets out five statutory duties for the delivery of services for vulnerable groups, with a focus on prevention, development of facilities or resources to prevent delay in service provision, focus on community engagement and co-production - Autism Act 2009, 'Think Autism' and associated guidance which sets out five key objectives in delivering services for people with autism.
+- The Care Act 2014 sets out sets out five statutory duties for the delivery of services for vulnerable groups, with a focus on prevention, development of facilities or resources to prevent delay in service provision, focus on community engagement and co-production - Autism Act 2009, 'Think Autism' and associated guidance which sets out five key objectives in delivering services for people with autism. - The Transforming Care Plan (TCP) with actions to change the way services are provided for people with learning disabilities and or autism and challenging behaviour - The children and families Act 2014 and associated SEN reforms sets out a number of changes in the system for children and young people with disabilities to ensure the best outcomes including a focus on co-production and joint working with families and the third sector on Education, Health and Care Plans.

-- The Winterbourne concordat and recent Transforming care programme of actions to change the way services are provided for people with learning disabilities and or autism and challenging behaviour - The children and families Act 2014 and associated SEN reforms sets out a number of changes in the system for children and young people with disabilities to ensure the best outcomes for them. - Harrow's Strategic Plan which includes a wide vision for a whole systems integrated care to improving the quality of Health and Social Care for individuals, carers and families - Joint Health and Wellbeing Strategy for Harrow 2016-20 - Harrow Children's Disabilities Strategy 2015-18 - Harrow Children and Families Strategic Plan 2013-18 - Pan London and Harrow Safeguarding Children and adults strategies

-Working together to safeguard children and adults is paramount.
-Harrow has well developed systems in place that seek to prevent abuse and neglect and stop it quickly when it happens.
-The Harrow Safeguarding Adults' Board (HSAB) has agreed a vision for the borough: "Harrow is a place where adults at risk from harm are safe and empowered to make their own decisions and where safeguarding is everyone's business"
+- Harrow's Strategic Plan which includes a wide vision for a whole systems integrated care to improving the quality of Health and Social Care for individuals, carers and families - Joint Health and Wellbeing Strategy for Harrow 2016-20 - Harrow SEND Strategy 2015-2020 - Harrow Children and Families Strategic Plan 2013-18 - Pan London and Harrow Safeguarding Children and adults strategies Working together to safeguard children and adults is paramount.
+Harrow has well developed systems in place that seek to prevent abuse and neglect and stop it quickly when it happens as well as Safeguarding Adults and children Boards, which carryout review when someone with care and support needs dies as a result of neglect or abuse and independent advocates to represent and support a person who is the subject of a safeguarding enquiry or review if required.